dmt-software/aura-web-psr/README.md

 ### Incompatibility

+Some build in solutions, like uploading files, receiving a json post, etc are not available when this package is used.
+For an overview of how to cope with these discrepancies see the [compatibility](/docs/compatibility.md) documentation.

 That http-messages use (a part of) the Aura.Web objects does not mean it is true the other way around.
 Some aura objects are not managed by the http-messages.
 For managing these objects one can fallback to the original code (once the inner object is retrieved) or use/write some additional code that works similar.
 See the [workarounds](/docs/workarounds.md)